V5 User GuideLast Updated: 8/8/2025

 The following fields are displayed above the graph:

-The number of subscribers added to the list over the selected time period.
+• Subscribers added - The number of new subscribers added to the list over the selected time period.

-This section details the acquisition sources of the subscriber list and which sources contribute the most of the subscriber list growth.
-The pie chart on the left gives you a visual representation of the acquisition sources, whilst the tables on the right outline the acquisition sources by campaign (web forms) and by import files.
+This section details the acquisition sources of the subscriber list and which sources contribute the most to the subscriber list growth.
+The pie chart on the left gives you a visual representation of the acquisition sources, whilst the details on the right outline the acquisition sources by campaign (web forms) and by import files.

 Subscriber List Acquisition Source

-This table gives you a detailed overview of each acquisition source's performance over the duration of the subscriber lists existence.
-Each source is listed in the table and displays the following columns (which can be filtered and sorted):
+This section gives you a detailed overview of the number of acquisition sources and each acquisition source's performance over the duration of the subscriber list’s existence.

 Subscriber List Acquisition Source Performance